owid/notebooks/SaloniDattani/Antibiotic-drugs/README.md

 The folder contains two scripts:

-1. The Golden Age of Antibiotics (which shows a timeline when each antibiotic drug class was first available for clinical use)
+1. The Golden Age of Antibiotics - which shows a timeline when each antibiotic drug class was first available for clinical use - under `antibiotic-drug-timeline.R`
-2. Antibiotics: time from discovery to innovation (which shows a timeline of the time between discovery and availability for clinical use)
+2. Antibiotics: time from discovery to innovation - which shows a timeline of the time between discovery and availability for clinical use - under `antibiotic-drug-discovery-to-development.R`

 The output plots are also included in the folder.